Women’s Wellness Retreat

 -

-A retired registered herbal therapist (RHT), Evelyn earned a Master of Health Science degree from the University of New England and a post graduate certificate in Nutrition Science from Stanford.
+Co-owner and operator of Copper Cayuse Outfitters, in 2023 Evelyn retired from private clinical practice as a registered herbal therapist and clinical instructor at the Canadian College of Naturopathic Medicine.
+Evelyn earned a Master of Health Science degree from the University of New England and a post graduate certificate in Nutrition Science from Stanford.

 A member of the local Active Hope climate squad, Evelyn is committed to building community spaces of healing, cooperation, and reverence.
 She is currently preoccupied with questions of how best to promote the well-being of all life and advance life supporting changes in current intellectual, economic, political, and technological models.